KIMA-TV

-KIMA-TV (channel 29) is a television station in Yakima, Washington, United States, affiliated with CBS and The CW Plus.
-It is owned by Sinclair Broadcast Group alongside low-power, Class A Univision affiliate KUNW-CD (channel 2).
-The two stations share studios on Terrace Heights Boulevard (east of I-82) in Yakima; KIMA-TV's transmitter is located on Ahtanum Ridge.
+KIMA-TV (channel 29) is a television station in Yakima, Washington, United States, affiliated with CBS, The CW Plus, and Fox.
+It is owned by Sinclair Broadcast Group alongside Univision affiliate KUNW-CD (channel 2); both stations are operated by Rincon Broadcasting Group as sisters to KCYU-LD (channel 41).
+KIMA-TV and KUNW-CD share studios on Terrace Heights Boulevard (east of I-82) in Yakima; KIMA-TV's transmitter is located on Ahtanum Ridge.

 KIMA operates two semi-satellites—KEPR-TV (channel 19) in Pasco (serving the Tri-Cities) and KLEW-TV (channel 3) in Lewiston, Idaho.
 They simulcast all network and syndicated programming as provided through KIMA, but air separate commercial inserts, legal identifications and early evening newscasts, and have their own websites.
 Master control and some internal operations for the four stations are based at KOMO Plaza (formerly Fisher Plaza) in Seattle.

 On satellite, Dish Network and DirecTV carry both KIMA-TV and KEPR-TV.

 History

-KIMA signed on July 19, 1953, as the 200th television station in the United States and the first in central Washington.
+KIMA-TV signed on July 19, 1953, as the 200th television station in the United States and the first in central Washington.
 The station was originally owned by Cascade Broadcasting Company along with KIMA radio (AM 1460, later KUTI).
 It carried programming from all four networks–CBS, NBC, ABC and DuMont–but has always been a primary CBS affiliate.

-It lost DuMont when that network shut down in 1955, then lost ABC when KNDO signed on in 1959 as a primary ABC affiliate.
+KIMA-TV lost DuMont when that network shut down in 1955, then lost ABC when KNDO signed on in 1959 as a primary ABC affiliate.
 When KNDO switched affiliations to NBC in 1965, the two stations shared ABC until 1970, when KAPP signed on and took over ABC, leaving KIMA to become a full-time CBS affiliate.

-Just before KIMA signed on, the Federal Communications Commission (FCC) collapsed all of central Washington–including the Tri-Cities–into one giant television market.
+Just before KIMA-TV signed on, the Federal Communications Commission (FCC) collapsed all of central Washington–including the Tri-Cities–into one giant television market.
 It soon became apparent that channel 29 was not nearly strong enough to cover this vast and mountainous area by itself.
 With this in mind, in 1954 Cascade signed on KEPR-TV as the first satellite station in the United States.
 It was originally intended to be a full repeater of KIMA-TV, but due to popular demand it became more of a local station.

-At one point, KIMA also had a satellite station in Ephrata, Washington.
+At one point, KIMA-TV also had a satellite station in Ephrata, Washington.
 KBAS-TV signed on the air February 15, 1957, on channel 43; it moved to channel 16 in 1958.
 KBAS was owned by Basin TV Company, a subsidiary of Cascade Broadcasting, and this was reflected in its call letters.
 KBAS shut down on November 30, 1961.